-Focus was initially established in November 2002 by Mr David Allamby FRCS, FRCOphth.
+Focus was initially established in November 2002 by our chief surgeon Mr David Allamby FRCS, FRCOphth.
 Mr Allamby pioneered the correction of presbyopia with the UK’s first Blended Vision surgery in 2003 (treating the need for reading glasses after the age of 45 – presbyopia affects more than twenty million Britons).

-Mr Allamby performed the UK’s first treatment for presbyopia using blended vision in January 2003.
+Mr Allamby performed the UK’s very first treatment for presbyopia using Blended Vision in January 2003.
 Rita Thomas, a GP practice nurse living in Manchester was the first patient in the UK to receive this innovative procedure and it was covered by national media including Sky News, The Times and The Daily Mail.
 Rita can still read without any glasses a decade later.

 With Mr Allamby’s work in laser eye surgery and presbyopia gaining momentum, demand for his services grew and he set up consulting and treatment rooms in London.
 By 2005 he had established Focus clinic in Harley Street.

 The reputation of the clinic grew quickly and the attention to detail, exemplary safety record and pioneering research attracted celebrities.
 Rock legend Rick Wakeman, UB40′s Ali Campbell and presenter Paul Ross were all treated by Mr Allamby at the Harley Street clinic.

 Expansion meant that in October 2007 Focus moved to stunning new premises at 22 Wimpole Street with 3000 square feet of beautifully designed interior space and the latest in laser eye technology.
 A major investment in new technology ensued including the purchase of a new WaveLight 400Hz Eye-Q excimer laser – the world’s best vision correction system.